DigitalCommons@Molloy

 • University publications, archival material, special collections

 For unpublished works, a release form may be required to allow your content to be displayed digitally.
-In some instances, the release agreement is found directly in DigitalCommons and must be read before proceeding with the submission.
-Release forms can be found below and are also in the FAQ of this guide..
+Release forms can be found below and are also in the FAQ of this guide.
 All release forms must be emailed to Tabitha Ochtera or the current DigitalCommons@Molloy curator.

 Before Submitting Work:

-Please check the Digital Commons and ensure that:
+Please check the Digital Commons collections page and ensure that:

 • Your Department or Office of School is listed